Understanding the UK Emissions Trading Scheme. A Native-Hue energy management briefing

 What are the UK Emissions Trading Scheme UKETS and the EU Emissions Trading Scheme EUETS

-The UKETS was created by legislation (The Greenhouse Gas Emissions Trading Scheme Order 2020) to replace the UK’s participation in the EUETS – a globally significant carbon reduction scheme.
-The UKETS is a lookalike of the EUETS which accounts for around 40% of all EU carbon emissions and naturally establishes a carbon price for EUA allowances measured as Euros per tonne of CO2 equivalent.
+The UKETS was created by the Greenhouse Gas Emissions Trading Scheme Order 2020 alongside the EUETS achieving globally significant carbon reduction.
+The two schemes account for around 40% of all UK and EU carbon emissions and naturally establish a carbon price for allowances – measured as £ (or €) per tonne of CO2 equivalent (tCO2e).

 The schemes are aimed primarily at large oil and gas fuelled electricity generators and industrial plant.
 So fossil power stations are major participants but sites with large standby generators – like data centres and some city buildings – can be pulled in even though their generators are rarely used.

 The UKETS is a “cap and trade” scheme requiring participating sites to measure and report to the government their annual emissions from all combustion plant.
-Each year, knowing the previous year’s national emissions, the government sets a tCO2e cap for the coming year and issues that number of tCO2e allowances.
+Each year, knowing the previous year’s national emissions, the government sets a national total tCO2e cap for the coming year and issues that number of tCO2e allowances.
 Some of the allowances are provided free, to certain industrials for example, and the rest are auctioned by government to participants or traders.
 After that it’s up to the participants using the auctions directly and the carbon allowances market that arises to ensure that each site has bought enough allowances at the end of the year to cover its emissions.
 There are significant fines for non-compliance.

 The idea is that

-- as the government issues only enough allowances to meet the national emissions cap it has set – and then enforces compliance firmly – national emissions are indeed restricted each year to the decreasing total cap.
+• as the government issues only enough allowances to meet the national emissions cap it has set – and then enforces compliance firmly – national emissions are indeed restricted each year to the decreasing total cap.

-- high carbon prices justify more emissions reduction measures.
+• high carbon prices justify more emissions reduction measures.

-- sites which can cheaply reduce emissions can benefit by not having to buy so many allowances – freeing them up for others within the total cap.
+• sites which can cheaply reduce emissions can benefit by not having to buy so many allowances – freeing them up for others within the total cap.

-The Ultra-small Emitters class
+The Ultra-small Emitter class in 2021-2025 and 2026-2030

 What next